infinum/android-handbook/Building quality apps/Unit tests.md

 ### Test method structure

-The structure of a test is often overlooked because we often just think it is not so important. **But having a well defined and consistent structure results in more readable and understandable tests which, in long run, reduces the maintenance cost.**
+The structure of a test is often overlooked because we often just think it is not so important.
+However **having a well defined and consistent structure results in tests which are more readable and understandable, and in the long run, reduces the maintenance cost.**

 In our example we will use the AAA (Arrange-Act-Assert) structure.
 This essentially means that we divide our tests in 3 section:

 * Arrange - this section is used to set up the objects to be tested.
-You bring the system under test to a desired state and configure the dependencies
+You bring the unit under test to a desired state and configure the dependencies.
-* Act - in this section we act upon the system under test.
-You call one of its methods: pass the dependencies and capture the output value if any.
+* Act - in this section we act upon the unit under test.
+You call one of its methods, pass the dependencies and capture the output value if any.
 * Assert - the assert section is used to verify the outcomes of the act with our expectations.

 Let's take a look how our test example looks like after applying the AAA structure: